-I read 30 books in 2017, shown in this photo.
-My top 4 books, reading tips and the full list of 30 books are detailed below.
+I read 30 books in 2017.
+My top 3 books, reading tips and the full list of 30 books are detailed below.
 What do you recommend I read in 2018?

 "Readers Lead and Leaders Read" is one of my favorite quotes about books.
 If you want to grow as a leader in your professional or personal life, you should read more.
 I hope this blog post will encourage you to read more in 2018.

 Here are a few tips to help you read more books in 2018:

 - Audible.com.
 Listen to audiobooks on your smartphone when driving, working out or even doing chores around the house.
 I personally find that audiobooks are a better use of my time when compared to listening to talk radio or news when driving.